SigveLan/Master/README.md

     ENSE00003487616|1761952|1762035|2|2|1761952|1762035|-1

-- Filter the genome data using exon_filter_model using the general metabolic model not tissue specific model.
+- Filter the genome data using exon_filter_model.py using the general metabolic model not tissue specific model.
   This removes all data for genes not in the model as those are not useful anyways.

 #### Filter SNPs using individual data: